mjalleda/Selenium/Selenium_Tutorial/README.md

 3: Using Select Class with selectByVisibleText command.
 - 1: Here, we use "Select" class.
 Later, we store DropdownBox name into a Variable1.
 - 2: Later, we create a object using Select class with above creating variable.
-- 3: Using this Object, we call selectByVisibleText command and pass the option value.
+- 3: Using this Object, we call selectByValue(), selectByIndex(), selectByVisibleText() methods and pass the option value.
 In this case, we pass "Jan".

 **Assignments:** Below Assignment should talk more about WebDriver creation and its methods execution.
 [A1_Locators_HtmleElement_DropDownBox.java](Selenium_Programs/A1_Locators_HtmleElement_DropDownBox.java)